 - Schulte, LA, TA Ontl, GLD Larsen.
 2017.
 Biofuels and Biodiversity, Wildlife Habitat Restoration, In: Reference Module in Life Sciences, Elsevier.

 - Schulte, LA, JB Niemi, MJ Helmers, M Liebman, JG Arbuckle, DE James, RK Kolka, ME O’Neal, MD Tomer, JC Tyndall, H Asbjornsen, P Drobney, J Neal, G Van Ryswyk, C Witte.
 2017.
 Prairie strips improve biodiversity and the delivery of multiple ecosystem services from corn-soybean croplands.
-PNAS: In press.
+PNAS.
+Online.

 - Shea, E, LA Schulte, B Palik.
 2017.
 Decade-long bird community response to the spatial pattern of variable retention harvesting in red pine (Pinus resinosa).
 Forest Ecology and Management.
 Online.